top of page

 Be polite now.

-“What’re you guys doing?”
+“So, um, what are you guys doing?”

 “It’s hot,” Bill says, wiping his brow with a wet bandana.

-“We’re tired,” says Ted.
+“We’re tired,” says his buddy Ted.

 “And the others?”